tobymao/sqlglot/README.md

 "SELECT DATE_FORMAT(x, 'yy-M-ss')"
 ```

-As another example, let's suppose that we want to read in a SQL query that contains a CTE and a cast to `REAL`, and then transpile it to Spark, which uses backticks as identifiers and `FLOAT` instead of `REAL`:
+As another example, let's suppose that we want to read in a SQL query that contains a CTE and a cast to `REAL`, and then transpile it to Spark, which uses backticks for identifiers and `FLOAT` instead of `REAL`:

 ```python
 import sqlglot